-On a consolidated basis, cash provided by operating activities increased by approximately \$2.3 million for the first three months of 2012 due to the increase in income from continuing operations and changes in working capital components.
+On a consolidated basis, cash provided by operating activities increased by approximately \$2.3 million for thefirst three months of 2013 as compared to first three months of 2012 due to the increase in income from continuing operations and changes in working capital components.
 Cash used for investing activities increased approximately \$37.0 million for first three months of 2013 as compared to first three months of 2012.
 In the first three months of 2013 the Company used approximately \$45.4 million for the purchase of the tax-exempt mortgage revenue bonds and related taxable bonds, MBS, and renovations on the Maples on 97th.
 Offsetting the use of cash, the Company received approximately \$2.7 million from the release of construction restricted cash in connection with Maples on 97th and the TEBS financing facility.
 In addition, the Company realized approximately \$4.2 million in net cash related to the realization of the Ohio Properties sale.
 The Company also received approximately \$500,000 from principal repayments related to investments.
-In the first three months of 2012, approximately \$1.8 million of cash was used for capital improvements and approximately \$20.6 million additional cash available from financing activities for the first three months of 2013.
+In the first three months of 2012, approximately \$1.8 million of cash was used for capital improvements and approximately \$651,000 was received from the release of restricted cash in connection with the TEBS financing facility.
 The Company had approximately \$20.6 million additional cash available from financing activities for the first three months of 2013 as compared to the first three months of 2012.
 Financing cash flows in the first three months of 2013 included approximately \$16.7 million of cash from the TOB Trust and Line of Credit borrowings and \$7.5 million of cash from borrowing on Maples on 97th, offset by the use of cash to pay distributions and principal payments on debt.